-Princeton Medical Center's fully digital cardiac catheterization laboratory is dedicated to providing prompt and accurate diagnosis of heart problems such as muscle or structural defects and clogged blood vessels.
-The use of digital imaging ensures the capture of high quality images while dramatically reducing the amount of radiation exposure.
+Princeton Medical Center's (PMC) fully digital cardiac catheterization laboratory is dedicated to providing prompt and accurate diagnosis of heart problems such as muscle or structural defects and clogged blood vessels.
+The use of digital imaging ensures the capture of high-quality images while dramatically reducing the amount of radiation exposure.

 During a cardiac catheterization procedure, a long, flexible tube is gently guided through your blood vessels toward your heart.
 Once it is in place, X-rays and other tests are performed to help your physician evaluate how well your heart is working.
 New, state-of-the-art digital technology provides even higher quality images and advanced treatment for emergency angioplasties and diagnosis of a variety of cardiac-related problems.

-Cardiac catheterizations at Princeton Medical Center are performed by board certified cardiologists, who are assisted by skilled technical and nursing personnel.
+Cardiac catheterizations at PMC are performed by board certified cardiologists, who are assisted by skilled technical and nursing personnel.